Yes, My Kids Have Weird Names — So What?

 Yes, people mispronounce my kids’ names.
 My middle son is the worst: People say Au-gust-een instead of the proper Au-gust-in, which grates on my soul.
 I suppose they’re channeling the city in Florida.
 It’s so bad that I’ve taken to spelling it without the terminal e anywhere I can get away with it: name tags, doctor’s offices.
 This makes life easier for everyone.
 He has an easy nickname, though — August — and no one fucks that up, thank God, though they sometimes ask where September and October are.
 Not funny, done before, STFU thanks.

 My oldest son, Blaise, sometimes gets a mispronounce.
 “BLADE!
 That’s such a cool name!” one guy said.
 No dude, it’s Blaise, and you just told me way too much about yourself.
 Usually, we just have to spell his name.
 Blaise-with-an-S. B-L-A-I-S-E. If people are familiar with the saint or the mathematician, they nod their heads.
 If they aren’t, they think we made that shit up.
 I totally don’t give a fuck, because it only shows that they need to pick up a damn book once in a while.

-The baby, Simon, in the family doesn’t get a mispronounced though.
+The baby in the family, Simon, doesn’t get mispronounced, though.
 His nickname is Sunny, and everyone calls him that.
 As in, he was such a happy baby, he was like a ray of sunshine, so we called him Sunny.
 People think it’s Sonny, like Sonny Jim.
 I mean, that’s an understandable error.